TeststarsTeam/Wings/source/unit/cunit.rst

 The type of the return value is int , the type of the first parameter is location * , the type of the second parameter is size_t , and the type of the third parameter is char *
 Assign values to the above three parameters.

-The complete drive code  for the coordinate_destory function is described in detail in Figure 7 below .
+The complete drive code  for the coordinate_destory function is described in detail in below .

 ::